 Following on from this report, a hydraulic model was constructed of the Mapua township and drainage area of the Seaton Valley Stream and upgrade options to improve the level of service of the open drains in the area were assessed.
-The modelling study was completed by MWH New Zealand Ltd and issued to Council in June 2006 and later updated in August 20075.
+The modelling study was completed in August 20075.
+The outcomes of the modelling report have helped to form Councils policy on future sub division development within the UDA and led to works being programmed.
+Toru Street Causeway and School Road culverts have been subsequently upgraded.
+The widening of the Seaton Valley Stream between Stafford Drive and School Road will be completed in 2015.